flowplayer/api-docs/source/includes/_livecast.md

 search | `optional` - Search term for filtering the response.
 Searches `name`, `description` and `tags`. sort_by | `optional` - Sorting column for the response, default value is `created_at`.
 Possible values: `created_at`, `name` and `starttime`. sort_order | `optional` - Sorting order for the response, default value is `desc`.
-Possible values `asc` and `desc`
+Possible values `asc` and `desc` filter | `optional` - Can be used to filter out livecasts from their starttimes.
+Possible values are `upcoming` or `recent`. `upcoming` will present all livecasts that have a starttime from 24h before now and forward and will be order with the one with earliest starttime first. `recent` will present all livecasts that have a starttime from 24h from now and before and will be order with the one with most recent starttime first.

 ### Response